Affan12/Selenium-java-Todo-Application/README.md

 Instructions on how to run the tests.

 Clone the Repository from IntelliJ

 Open IntelliJ and select “Get from VCS” (or go to File > New > Project from Version Control).

 Paste the repository URL mentioned above into the “URL” field.

 Click “Clone” to create a local copy of the project.

 Install/Enable the Cucumber Plugin

 Go to File > Settings (or IntelliJ Preferences on macOS).

 Select Plugins in the left panel.

 Search for “Cucumber for Java.”

 Install or enable it, then restart IntelliJ if prompted.

 Run the Cucumber Tests

-On the right hand maven panel perform under lifecycle Clean then Compile
+On the right hand maven panel perform under maven lifecycle Clean then Compile